 For most people that is true.
-There are some personality types that thrive, or at least happily survive, with a minimum of human contact and no real mates.
+There are some personality types that thrive, or at least happily survive, with a minimum of human contact and no mates.
 We’ll come back to that category later.

 For most people, a circle of companions and relations is a basic requirement for human existence at any age,

-“Friendships become even more important as we age,” said Chopik, assistant professor of psychology.
+“Friendships become even more important as we age,” said Chopik, an assistant professor of psychology.
 “Keeping a few really good friends around can make a world of difference for our health and well-being.
 So it’s smart to invest in the friendships that make you happiest.”

 How to make new friends